jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 That's a shame.
 Because if you're using story points to do so, it's not what your numbers mean.

-## One last ironic layer of nonsense
+## One last gloriously ironic layer of nonsense

 I find this last piece painfully amusing.
 You'll recall from earlier in the article, story points were introduced to do what?
 To avoid focus on deviations